Neurodevelopmental Disorder Treatment in Texas

 How Much Does Neurodevelopmental Disorder Treatment Cost in Dallas, Texas?

-At BreakThrough by BasePoint in Dallas, Texas, the cost of neurodevelopmental disorder treatment varies depending on your program and level of care.
-Individual sessions typically cost $100 to $300 each, while an intensive outpatient program (IOP) may cost $250 to $350 per day.
-A higher-intensity program, like a Partial Hospitalization Program (PHP), costs more.
+At BasePoint BreakThrough in Dallas, Texas, the cost of neurodevelopmental disorder treatment varies depending on the included services and level of care.
+Individual therapy sessions typically cost $100 to $300 each, while an Intensive Outpatient Program (IOP) averages between $200 to $450 per day.
+Call BasePoint BreakThrough at 972-325-2633 for a personalized cost estimate tailored to your situation.